-The staff at University Health Services (UHS) is pleased to work with you to keep you in optimal health.
+The staff at University Health Services (UHS) is pleased to work with you in support of your health and well-being.
 We would like your visits with our staff to be valuable, whether they are to learn about and maintain your health or to help you recover from illness or injury.

 As a health care consumer, you have the right to:

 Choice of Service Providers – Choose or change your provider from among the UHS staff of qualified health care professionals.

 - Considerate and Respectful Care – Have your individual dignity respected regardless of age, gender identity, race, ethnicity, national origin, culture, sexual orientation, class, physical ability, genetic information, position in the community, lifestyle or other personal attributes.

 - Confidentiality and Privacy – Expect confidential treatment of all communications and records relating to you.
 Except as provided by law, your written permission must be obtained before information is given to anyone not directly connected with your care.
 Before you consent to a release of information, you may discuss what information will be released.
 You have the right to receive a written “Notice of Privacy Practices” that explains how your protected health information will be used and disclosed.

 - Interpreter Service – Request the services of an interpreter if needed, at no cost to you.

 - Know Your Fees – Be informed of fees incurred during your visit and of payment policies.

 - Patient Attendant Service – Patient attendants are UHS staff members who accompany you during sensitive exams for comfort and support.
 You have the right to opt out of having a patient attendant during sensitive exams or procedures.
 You also have the right to request one for non-sensitive exams.

 - Responsive Service – Expect a timely response to any reasonable requests made for service.
 However, you do not have the right to insist on inappropriate or medically unnecessary treatment or services.